 - (a) This may NOT be used to lend military equipment to the Afghan military. - (b) Requires CCDR determination of "no unfulfilled requirements" prior to lending. - (c) Lend period may not be longer than the duration of that country's participation in the operation concerned. - (d) Operates as a "reimbursement-in-kind" ACSA transaction, because equipment is returned.
 By policy, normal wear and tear is acceptable; however, recipient must sign agreement to cover non-routine damage or loss.
-SECDEF has authority to waive the reimbursement required to equipment that is damaged or destroyed as a result of combat operations if waiver is in the national security interest of the United States. - c.
-Support for the Conduct of Operations: 10 U.S.C. § 33133 - (1) Purpose: Authorizes the Secretary of Defense to provide support to friendly foreign countries in connection with the
+SECDEF has authority to waive the reimbursement required to equipment that is damaged or destroyed as a result of combat operations if waiver is in the national security interest of the United States.

-Forces Under Acquisition and Cross-Servicing Agreements (25 Feb.
+33 See Memorandum from Sec'y of Def. to Commander, U.S. European Command et al., subject: Approval and Delegation of Authority to Loan Personnel Protection and Personnel Survivability Equipment to Certain Foreign Forces Under Acquisition and Cross-Servicing Agreements (25 Feb.
 2015) (authorizing CCDRs to enter into these arrangements and listing the authorized equipment).

-32 See Letter from John F. Kerry, Sec'y of State, to Robert O. Work, Deputy Sec'y of Def.
+34 See Letter from John F. Kerry, Sec'y of State, to Robert O. Work, Deputy Sec'y of Def.
 (Feb.
 23, 2015) (concurring in the loan of equipment identified under Sec.
 1207, FY15 NDAA to certain coalition members and for designated operations).